bencardoen/DataCurator.jl/README.md

 A multithreaded package to validate, curate, and transform large heterogeneous datasets using reproducible recipes, which can be created both in TOML human readable format, or in Julia.

+A key aim of this package is that recipes can read/written by any STEM researcher without the need for being able to write code, making data sharing/validation faster, more accurate, and reproducible.

 ![Concept](venn.png)

 DataCurator is a Swiss army knife that ensures: